-Jasmine R. Linabary (PhD, Purdue University, 2017) is the associate director of research and operations for the Purdue Peace Project (PPP), an externally funded initiative dedicated to locally led peacebuilding in West Africa and Central America housed in the Brian Lamb School of Communication at Purdue University.
+Jasmine R. Linabary (PhD, Purdue University, 2017) is a researcher, educator, and consultant whose work centers on issues of safety and inclusive participation in digital and physical spaces.
+She is an assistant professor at Emporia State University.
+She recently worked as the associate director of research and operations for the Purdue Peace Project (PPP), an initiative dedicated to locally led peacebuilding housed at Purdue University.

 Her emphasis is in organizing, new media, and social change, with particular interests in feminist and participatory methodologies.
-Her research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance both communication theory and methodological practice.
+Her research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance theory, promote innovative methods, and seek transformation..
 Her research focuses on the processes and implications of creating space for participation, particularly in the context of organizing for social change.
 For example, her dissertation project, funded through a Bilsland Dissertation Fellowship and a PROMISE Award from the College of Liberal Arts at Purdue, was a digital feminist participatory action research (D+FPAR) project examining the potentials and limitations of digital space for transnational feminist organizing.
-Her work has been published in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Information, Communication & Society, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
+This engaged project was recognized with the 2018 W. Charles Redding Dissertation Award from the International Communication Association.
+Her work has been published in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Information, Communication & Society, Big Data & Society, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
 Her solo-authored and co-authored work has received top paper awards at both the International Communication Association and National Communication Association conventions.

 She received her bachelor’s degree in Journalism and Mass Communication from Whitworth University, and her master’s degree in Communication Studies from California State University, Chico.
 She also completed a graduate concentration in Women’s, Gender, and Sexuality Studies at Purdue.
 She has a background in journalism, having spent time as a reporter and a managing editor of several weekly newspapers in Idaho and Montana.